gogins/silencio/README.md

 4. csound.node for Windows and Linux: Lua and JavaScript versions.

 5. Csound for PNaCl: Lua (I think) and JavaScript (for sure) versions.

-Please note, some full-scale examples for Silencio may be found at https://github.com/gogins/gogins.github.io.

 ## News